skybert/skybert-net/src/linux/2021-the-way-i-work.md

 down or create configuration for most of the apps I use every day to use these colours.

-- In Mozilla Firefox, I use the [Dracula Dark Theme](https://addons.mozilla.org/en-GB/firefox/addon/dracula-dark-colorscheme/)
+- In Mozilla Firefox, I use the [Minimal Dark Sweet](https://addons.mozilla.org/en-US/firefox/addon/minimal-dark-sweet/)
 - In Google Chrome, I use the [Dracula Chrome Theme - Dark and Minimal](https://chrome.google.com/webstore/detail/dracula-chrome-theme-dark/gfapcejdoghpoidkfodoiiffaaibpaem)
 - In Emacs, I use the [sweet-theme](https://github.com/2bruh4me/sweet-theme), installed from MELPA.
 - In Kitty, I've written [my own sweet theme](https://gitlab.com/skybert/my-little-friends/-/blob/master/kitty/sweet-kitty.conf)